-Take a dip in the watering holes nature has carved out.
+Take a dip in the best swimming holes nature has carved out.

 Summer often means days spent cooling off in the water, and nature offers plenty of locations where you can take a dip in the midst of spectacular scenery.

-We’ve put together a list of some of the country’s top natural watering holes to enjoy, whether you’re looking to relive your days jumping off of rope swings or to simply indulge in a relaxing swim.
+We’ve put together a list of some of the country’s best swimming holes to enjoy, whether you’re looking to relive your days jumping off of rope swings or to simply indulge in a relaxing swim.

 Since many of these magnificent locations reside within national parks and state forests, visitors should be sure to follow each park and forest's regulations regarding when they can enter the water and what items are allowed in or near each location to maintain the area’s pristine natural beauty and your safety.